jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     bar

-Explanation: you can omit `s:` only in the Vim9 context; that is:
+Explanation: you can omit `s:` only in Vim9 context; that is:

    - on the header of a `:def` function in a Vim9 script
    - on the header of a `:function` function in a Vim9 script